maczikasz/cu-thor/etc/docs/Design.md

 To keep things simple, the following statement should hold for every process started on the server:

-`Only clients authenticated with the client certs hacing the same CN can get any information about a certain process`
+`Only clients authenticated with the client certs having the same CN can get any information about, or interact with a certain process`

 ## Process execution